EGR-314-Team-307/EGR-314-Team-307/Report.md

 | Long distance

 Rationale:
 This heat sensor was selected for its range of operating temperatures and ability to detect changes in heat at longer distances.
-This would assist in getting better direction figuring when detecting a fire.
+This would assist in getting a better direction when detecting a fire.

 ## Battery
 EN22